-I will be working as a Perception Intern at NVIDIA Autonomous Vehicles Team the summer of 2020.
-I work on obstacle perception core algorithm development (detection, tracking, association...) for NVIDIA AutoNet.
+I will be a Perception Intern at NVIDIA Autonomous Vehicles Team the summer of 2020.
+I will be working on obstacle perception algorithm development (detection, tracking, association...).

 I will be working as a Research Assistant at NCSA Center for Artificial Intelligence Innovation (CAII) in Spring 2020.
 I will help HAL users scale up their deep learning and computer vision code across multiple GPUs and multiple cluster nodes.